 Are you a young(ish) adult looking to connect with others in Ann Arbor?
 Twenties and Thirties of Ann Arbor (T2A2) is a great way to meet people and build community!
-Join us for a Wednesday evening hangout, discuss faith-related questions in a Sunday evening small group, and/or engage in service and justice-making opportunities as your schedule allows.
+Join us for a Thursday evening hangout, discuss faith-related questions in a Sunday small group, and/or engage in service and justice-making opportunities as your schedule allows.

 For some graduate students, T2A2 provides opportunities to connect with others in a low-pressure environment outside their respective academic fields.
 Others appreciate that T2A2 is a community where people from different life paths come together to grow spiritually through Bible study, conversations about life, and service opportunities.

 What Do We Do?

 - Serve the community through organizations like Habitat for Humanity, Circles, and Feeding our Neighbors: Stadium Food Rescue.

 - Meet for small group on Sundays to discuss faith-related questions and grow with one another spiritually.

 - Meet regularly for fun events or to hang out and catch up.